GoogleCloudPlatform/spring-cloud-gcp/docs/src/main/md/spring-cloud-bus-pubsub.md

 Spring Cloud Bus can be used to push configuration changes from a Spring Cloud Config server to the clients listening on the same bus.

-To use GCP Pub/Sub as the bus implementation, both the configuration server and the configuration client need the `spring-cloud-gcp-starter-bus-pubsub` dependency.
+To use Spring Framework on Google Cloud Pub/Sub as the bus implementation, both the configuration server and the configuration client need the `spring-cloud-gcp-starter-bus-pubsub` dependency.